benjymous/annotations/sandman/sandman.36.md

   "Murphy" was the being by whom the inhabitants of the Land swore, as if by "God".
 The OED has the definition "Illiterate perversion of Morpheus", with an 18th century citation.

-One is also drawn to consider "Murphy's Law"--"If anything can go wrong, it will"; the storyline features a number of accidents and failures, including Martin Tenbones's death, Hazel's pregnancy, George's failure to anticipate Thessaly's presence, and developments in the final chapter.
+One is also drawn to consider "Murphy's Law" -- "If anything can go wrong, it will"; the storyline features a number of accidents and failures, including Martin Tenbones's death, Hazel's pregnancy, George's failure to anticipate Thessaly's presence, and developments in the final chapter.

 ### Page 34